Solver Tool in Excel (Table of Contents)

 Step 14: Once the SOLVE button has clicked, excel will solve the problem based on the criterion you have given.
 (Excel will take some 15 seconds to run it).

 Step 15: Click on OK.
 This dialogue box will be removed.

-Therefore, X value is 30 and Y value is 25 to get the total of 55.
+Therefore, the X value is 30, and the Y value is 25 to get the total of 55.